voicegain/platform/examples/voicebot-lambda-vg-rasa/README.md

 * AWS Lambda
 * RASA

-Included files:
+Included files - only one is needed:
-* voicegainIvrOne.js - AWS Lambda function code (node.js)
+* voicegainIvrOne.js - AWS Lambda function code (node.js version)
+* voicegainIvrOne.py - AWS Lambda function code (python version)

 ## Sequence diagram
 NOTE: AIVR is the Voicegain internal name for the Service on top of which the Telephone Bot API runs.